exploiitm/blog/content/resources/2024-09-02-bandit_writeup.md

 We can write a code to decode ROT13 or we can just go to a website(rot13.com) to solve it for us.

 ## Bandit 12
-Creating another directory called `this` in `tmp`, copyting `data.txt` to `new.txt`, then reversing `xxd` by using flag `-r`.
+Creating another directory called `this` in `tmp`, copying `data.txt` to `new.txt`, then reversing `xxd` by using flag `-r`.
 We get files that are compressed multiple times.
 Decompressing them gives our password.
 - `cd /tmp/`
 - `mkdir this`
 - `touch my_file`